agda/agda/doc/user-manual/tools/generating-latex.rst

    \DeclareUnicodeCharacter{8989}{\ensuremath{\urcorner}}
    \DeclareUnicodeCharacter{8803}{\ensuremath{\overline{\equiv}}}

-   % Add more as you need them (shouldn't happen often).
+   % Add more as you need them.

    \begin{document}